Yoga of Mental Health Workshops → More Info

 Podcast transcript

 All my work is yoga therapy.
-I do one-hour consultations focusing mainly on psychospiritual levels because āsana is so available now.
-I can refer people for āsana work to many great yoga teachers.
+I offer one-hour consultations, focusing mainly on psychospiritual levels, because āsana is now so widely available.
+I can refer people to many great yoga teachers for āsana work.

 I call this the yoga of medicine, combining the best of these different worlds.